Try It Yourself

 2.GetCountryFlag example

-You will look at an example flow and determine how it is functioning.
-With the Flow Manager's logs and transactions in your toolbox to analyse the state of a message while it flows through the integration.
+You will look at an example flow and determine how it works.
+Use the Flow Manager logs and transactions in your toolbox to analyze the state of a message as it flows through the integration.

-The video below guides you through the example and additional details or remarks can be found in the guide underneath the video.
+The video below will walk you through the example and additional details or notes can be found in the guide below the video.

 Flow description